spacetelescope/hstaxe/docs/hstaxe/axe_tasks.rst

 [AXECORE] This aXe task combines the Low Level Tasks sex2gol, gol2af, af2pet, petff, petcont, pet2spc and stamps and offers the possibility to make a complete aXe reduction based on the individual images in one task.
-This also includes the reduction with background PETs (set back=YES).
+This also includes local background subtraction (set back=YES).
 The parameter list comprises all parameters for the individual tasks, and as a consequence is rather long.
 For most of the parameters the default value is appropriate, so the actual number of